geo-chalk/recommender_aueb/README.md

 docker build -t aueb:latest -f setup/Dockerfile .
 ```

 3. Run the container.
-For local dev use the 2nd option, so that the changes made in your code
-   are synced with the container.
 ```
 docker run -d --name aueb_docker -it aueb:latest
 ```

+For local dev you can add the `-v` argument,
+so that the changes made in your code are synced with the container.
 ```
 docker run -d -v .:/workspace --name aueb_docker -it aueb:latest
 ```